mbadwa/DevOps-Projects/gitOps/gitOps.md

 4. Microservices complexity
 5. No versioning of infra level changes

-Git is a version control system, now how about extending it to manage operation changes.
+Git is a version control system.
+Now, how about extending it to manage operation changes?
 That's where GitOps comes in.

 ### Ingredients